BrianRod92/BrianRod92/README.md

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [rodriguezantoniobrian@gmail.com](mailto:rodriguezantoniobrian@gmail.com)
 * 🧠  I'm learning React Context
+* 🚀  I am currently working on a niche app for post-partum women that helps create workout, and eating plans to enhance their experience from child labor and beyond.
 * 🤝  I'm open to collaborating on Projects that improve the human experience
 * ⚡  The only way to see beyond is to stand in the unknown. - Me